Rebecca’s Books & e-Books

 * Make food more digestible and neutralize some anti-nutrients.

 Plus, there’s flavor.
-Homemade pickles have a pleasing tart flavor with a mild tang and crisp texture.
-Commercial pickles are pasteurized and typically made with excess salt and cheap, acrid-tasting vinegar.
+Homemade cultured foods have a pleasing tart flavor with a mild tang.
+Commercial cultured foods are pasteurized or contain preservatives and typically made with excess salt and cheap, acrid-tasting vinegar.

 Due to our contemporary lifestyle, we need to augment our intestinal flora.
 Here’s why.
 Within hours of birth your gastrointestinal tract became populated with various desirable yeast, fungi and bacteria.
 They aid digestion, create nutrients and help maintain a strong immune system.
 Ideally, descendants of your original intestinal flora would still be thriving in your gut and helping keep you strong.
 Unfortunately, it is more probable that you’ve repeatedly killed them off by using: